MadMod Computing Phone: (203) 748-2960 (Danbury, CT)

 Using a Non-Windows Computer to Run Windows Applications

-1. The cheapest, most-elegant solution at present is to load run Windows software using Wine running inside of Ubuntu.
-While Wine and Ubuntu are free to install and use, there is not 100% certainty that a particular Windows application will run properly, though most businesses probably won't experience significant problems.
+1. The cheapest, most-elegant solution at present is to load run Windows software using Wine or VirtualBox running inside of Ubuntu.
+While Wine, VirtualBox and Ubuntu are free to install and use, there is not 100% certainty that a particular Windows application will run properly, though most businesses probably won't experience significant problems.
 (Applications use the Wine libraries to run as if Windows had been installed.)
+VirtualBox allows for the complete install of a licensed Windows XP running inside Ubuntu in a virtual environment.
+Using that method, programs running on Windows XP can be installed and run with little difficulty.

 2. A much more expensive solution is to run VMware Workstation that uses a virtual version of Windows on an Ubuntu computer.
 This allows applications to run inside of a virtualized Windows version.
 To work properly, the computer needs about 10GB of disk space and with 2-4GB RAM.
 VMware Workstation 6 for Windows costs approximately $189 for a single user.